alpernebbi/depthcharge-tools/mkdepthcharge.rst

     **--help**, **--version** is given).

 1
-    An error occured, no image is written to the output path.
+    An error occurred, no image is written to the output path.

 EXAMPLES